-The City Corporation supports 19 diverse cultural venues including the Museum of London, Barbican, Guildhall Art Gallery, Guildhall School of Music & Drama, the Monument and London Metropolitan Archives.
+The City Corporation supports 19 diverse cultural venues including the Museum of London, Barbican, Guildhall Art Gallery, Guildhall School of Music and Drama, the Monument, London Metropolitan Archives, and five public libraries, including three of regional importance.
 Beyond the City, it also supports other inspiring destinations for learning such as Tower Bridge, Keats House, Hampstead Heath and Epping Forest.
 Collectively, our venues represent a remarkable educational resource that can enrich the learning of children and adults, whether in families, early years settings, schools, universities or colleges.

-In 2014-15 the venues' educational programmes engaged over 10,000 children under 5, 60,000 people in family groups, 170,000 school pupils, 23,500 adult learners and 2,300 higher education students.
+In 2014-15 the venues' educational programmes engaged over 10,000 children under five, 60,000 people in family groups, 170,000 school pupils, 23,500 adult learners and 2,300 Higher Education students.
 Together, they provide safe, supportive environments for families and intergenerational groups to learn together; contribute to attainment and creativity across the full spectrum of the National Curriculum at all key stages; and equip young people with the motivation, skills, knowledge and confidence to move into further study or employment.

-Through the City Corporation's Learning & Engagement Forum, its cultural venues and partners are now working together to develop a number of educational initiatives which are helping to lay the foundation for even closer collaboration in the future.
+Through the City Corporation's Learning and Engagement Forum, its cultural venues and partners are now working together to develop a number of educational initiatives which are helping to lay the foundation for even closer collaboration in the future.
 This collaborative approach has already led to meaningful activity which no one organisation could have developed alone, and is an active demonstration of the rich potential of the proposed Cultural Hub to make a major contribution to cultural education in London and nationally.